InteraactionGroup/AugCom/README.md

 ## Install

-Use the command -> npm install ---legacy-peer-deps to install all packages from package.json
+Use the command -> npm install --legacy-peer-deps to install all packages from package.json

 ## Build